What are chilblains?

 As winter sets in, individuals prone to sensitivity may encounter a sensation of burning and itching in their hands and feet.
 The discomfort intensifies upon entering a warm room, sometimes accompanied by swelling or redness.
 In more severe instances, the skin’s surface may rupture, leading to the formation of sores or ulcers.

 What are the treatments?

-If the chilblains have not broken, you can paint them with a mixture of friar’s balsam and a weak solution of iodine, which your pharmacist may make up for you or an over-the-counter preparation.
-At night, rub some lanolin ointment well into the feet to help retain the heat.
+For chilblains that haven’t broken, you can use a combination of friar’s balsam and a weak solution of iodine, which can be prepared by your pharmacist or purchased over the counter.
+Before bed, massage some lanolin ointment into your feet to retain heat.
+This will provide relief throughout the night.

 How can I prevent them?

 To prevent chilblains, it is crucial to maintain warmth in your legs, feet, and body, especially if you have poor circulation or limited mobility.
 It is not just the feet that require warmth, but the entire body.
 Wearing trousers, long boots, tights, leg warmers, long socks, and gloves can provide additional protection.
 Research suggests that wearing double layers of warm clothing on the legs during cold weather can effectively keep the extremities warm.